kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 - See [Please stop using this UPSERT anti-pattern 🗗](https://sqlperformance.com/2020/09/locking/upsert-anti-pattern){:target="_blank" rel="noopener"} by Aaron Bertrand
 - See [Use of IF EXISTS or IF NOT EXISTS Before DML Statements](/best-practices-and-findings/sql-code-conventions#189)

-**Use this UPSERT pattern when a record update is more likely:** Don't worry about checking for a records existence just perform the update.
+**Use this UPSERT pattern when a row update is more likely:** Don't worry about checking for a rows existence just perform the update.

 Consider using [sp_CRUDGen 🗗](https://github.com/kevinmartintech/sp_CRUDGen){:target="_blank" rel="noopener"} (by Kevin Martin) to generate an UPSERT stored procedure at least as starting point.